Why Unmarried Couples Need Estate Planning Advice More Than Ever?

 Considerations for Children and Family Members

-Children add complexity to estate planning for unmarried couples.
+Children add a layer of complexity to estate planning for unmarried couples.
+Without a will:

-- Children may inherit directly at age eighteen.
+• Children may inherit directly at age 18, with no restriction on how funds are used.

-- Surviving partners may have no control over funds.
+• The surviving partner may have no control over those funds.

 Utilising Professional Services